Dellonath/Dellonath/README.md

 </p>

 <p>
-  My first Deep Learning framework for python.
-In this project I learned a lot of concepts, the theory and was cool to do.
-I tried do a easy to use framework to     help another beginners like me to understand how a neural network works, how implement, how use, how create distincts structures for differents issues and how     apply efficiently the many features that it have.
+  This was my first Deep Learning framework for Python.
+In this project, I learned a lot of concepts and had a good time.
+The goal was to make an easy-to-use framework to help other beginners like me to understand how a neural network works, which includes: how to implement, use, create distinct structures for different issues, and efficiently apply the many features it has.
 </p>

 <br>